act-auth/act-auth/README.md

 \$ account

 A user of application program is a person or an organization who utilizes the application.
 A user usually has one or more accounts in an application so that the application can identify different users to provide services separately.
 But it is not always a person or an organization that directly uses an account to access services.
-It is also possible that another process or service is accessing services on behalf of a person or an organization.
+It is also possible that another application program is accessing services on behalf of a person or an organization.

 \$ authentication